 “A study in Britain found that at least half of suicides among young people are related to bullying”

-This statistic actually brought tears to my eyes, to think of all these lives wasted because some coward abused them to make themselves feel better.
+This statistic actually brought tears to my eyes, to think of all those lives wasted because some coward abused them to make themselves feel better.

 “Suicide is the third leading cause of death among young people, resulting in about 4,400 deaths per year, according to the CDC.
 For every suicide among young people, there are at least 100 suicide attempts.
 Over 14 percent of high school students have considered suicide, and almost 7 percent have attempted it.”